chrisstef/polyplace/README.md

 # Polyplace

-This is an open decentralized NFT Marketplace built with Solidity and Next.js, powered by Polygon.
+An open decentralized NFT Marketplace built with Solidity and Next.js, powered by Polygon Technologies.
 It basically is an open platform where users can mint their own NFTs and expose it on the marketplace.

 ## Table of Contents